-The Group paid \$26,700 to RSM for non-audit services, relating to the preparation of an investigating accountants report and assistance with the preparation of the Company's tax return preparation during the year.
+The Group paid \$10,000 to RSM for non-audit services, relating to the preparation of the Company's tax return preparation during the year.
 The Directors are satisfied that the provision of non-audit services during the financial year, by the auditor (or by another person or firm on the auditor's behalf), is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.